 When I found out I was carrying a boy by the IVF clinic where we conceived, I admit I felt a bit stunned.
 I was overjoyed to be pregnant and extremely grateful too, but I also wondered what that relationship was going to be like.
 I knew I would love and adore him, but would he love me, always?
 Would we have a close bond after he spread his wings and left the nest after I had raised him into a young man, for instance?

-Then when we were pregnant again with a son a couple of years later, I was so happy but I also grieved the girl we would probably never have.
+Then when we were pregnant again with another son a couple of years later, I was so happy but I also grieved the girl we would probably never have.
 I knew we were most likely going to stop at two children.

 Now my precious boys are five and three, I’ve realised a few things: